Origen-SDK/o2/python/web/source/guides/documenting/advanced_customizations.rst

 =======================

-This section will cover some advanced customizations - the concept being that the *Sphinx app* and *origen_sphinx_ext* are flexible enough to allow overriding aspects which are not to your liking without having to start from scratch or abandoning all of what Origen provides.
+This section will cover some advanced customizations - the concept being that the *Sphinx app* and the |ose| are flexible enough to allow overriding aspects which are not to your liking without having to start from scratch or abandoning all of what Origen provides.

 ----

-Obviously, removal or deactivation of certain things will have consequences, but if those consequences can be enumerated and understood, then it'll make advanced customization all the easier.
+The removal or deactivation of certain things will have consequences, but if those consequences can be enumerated and understood, then it'll make advanced customization all the easier.

 Themes
 ------

-You may not like the theme Origen has chosen for you - that's fine!
-To each their own.
+You may not like the theme Origen has chosen for you - and that's quite alright.
-This section will cover what Origen's theme contains, how it can be extended, and the consequences of axing it entirely out of your *Sphinx app*.
+This section will cover what Origen's theme contains, how it can be extended, but also the consequences of axing it entirely out of your *Sphinx app*.

 The Origen Theme's Parent
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-First, recall that Origen's theme is not built from scratch.
-Actually, its an :sphinx_creating_themes:`extension <>` of another theme, the :bootstrap4_sphinx_theme:`Sphinx Bootstrap4 Theme <>`, which gives the webpages their look and enables :bootstrap4_widgets:`Bootstrap4 widgets <>` out of the box.
+First, recall that Origen's theme is not built from scratch but an :sphinx_creating_themes:`extension <>` of another theme, the :bootstrap4_sphinx_theme:`Sphinx Bootstrap4 Theme <>`, which partially gives the webpages their look and enables :bootstrap4_widgets:`Bootstrap4 widgets <>` out of the box.

 The *Bootstrap4 theme* also has its own set of :bootstrap4_sphinx_theme_options:`html_theme_options <>`.
-Most of the user-facing ones have been hijacked by the *origen theme* (See the |ose_theme_opts| for more), but some additional ones but others supported by the *Bootstrap4 theme* are also fair game for customization.
+Most of the user-facing ones have been hijacked by the *origen theme* (See the |ose_theme_opts| for more), but others supported by the *Bootstrap4 theme* are also fair game for customization.

 Overriding Origen's Theme